PTC-Academic-Advanced-Technologies/RaspberryPi-SpatialToolbox/README.md

 <img src="Documentation-Images/Spike-Setting.jpg" width="700" height = "405">
 </p>

-- Once you have turned your desired interface on, you should see a setting wheel appear next to the interface.
+- Once you have turned your desired interface on, you should see a settings wheel appear next to the interface.
 If you don&#39;t see one right away, try refreshing the page.
 Click on the settings wheel.
 - There is a list of parameters you can edit here.
 They are as follows:
   - _drawName_ or _spikeDrawName_.
-This is the name of the object associated with the interface.
-You do not need to edit this.
+This is the name of the object associated with the interface. **You do not need to edit this.**
   - _imageToBaseX_ (Spike only).
-This is the horizontal distance in millimeters from the center of your image target to the first joint of the Spike Prime robotic arm.
+This is the horizontal distance in **millimeters** from the center of your image target to the first joint of the Spike Prime robotic arm.
   - _imageToBaseY_ (Spike only).
-This is the vertical distance in millimeters from the center of your image target to the first joint of the Spike Prime robotic arm.
+This is the vertical distance in **millimeters** from the center of your image target to the first joint of the Spike Prime robotic arm.
   - _link1Length_ (Spike only).
-This is the length in millimeters of the first linkage of the Spike Prime robotic arm.
+This is the length in **millimeters** of the first linkage of the Spike Prime robotic arm.
 This is the length between the first and second joint of the robotic arm.
   - _link2Length_ (Spike only).
-This is the length in millimeters of the second linkage of the Spike Prime robotic arm.
+This is the length in **millimeters** of the second linkage of the Spike Prime robotic arm.
 This is the length between the second joint and the end effector of the robotic arm.
   - _DocumentId._ This is the documentId of the Onshape document you wish to draw on.
 This is found after /document/ in the Onshape document&#39;s URL.
   - _WorkspaceId._ This is the workspaceId of the Onshape document you wish to draw on.
 (See step 6).
 This is found after /w/ in the Onshape document&#39;s URL.
   - _ElementId._ This is the elementId of the Onshape document you wish to draw on.
 (See step 6).
 This is found after /e/ in the Onshape document&#39;s URL.
   - _FeatureName_.
 This is the name of the feature you wish to create in Onshape.
   - _OnshapeOffsetX_.
-This is the horizontal distance in Onshape&#39;s units from the document origin you want to begin drawing.
+This is the horizontal distance in **Onshape&#39;s units** from the document origin you want to begin drawing.
 Note: the origin of your drawing on the Spatial Toolbox will be the center of the image target.
   - _OnshapeOffsetY_.
-This is the vertical distance in Onshape&#39;s units from the document origin you want to begin drawing.
+This is the vertical distance in **Onshape&#39;s units** from the document origin you want to begin drawing.
 Note: the origin of your drawing on the Spatial Toolbox will be the center of the image target.
 - Edit the parameters to suit your design, making sure to hit the save button that appears below each one to confirm your changes.
-- Return to the terminal window on your Raspberry Pi and hit control+c to restart the server.
+- Return to the Terminal window on your Raspberry Pi and hit control+c to restart the server.
 This is needed to re-initialize the server with your custom parameters.

 # **Step 6: Connecting the Spike Prime**

-Note: if you are not using a Spike Prime you can skip this step.
+**Note:** if you are not using a Spike Prime you can skip this step.

 - Turn the Spike Prime on and connect it to the Raspberry Pi if it is not already.
 - When plugging in motors to the Spike Prime, the inverse kinematics solver requires that the motor that controls joint 1 is connected to a port alphabetically higher than the motor that controls joint 2.
 (If joint 2 is in port D, then joint 1 must be in port A, B, or C).
 If you have a third motor connected, it must be in a port below the two motors controlling the joints.
-- Re-run the command &quot;node server&quot; within the Raspberry Pi terminal directory ~/Desktop/RaspberryPi-SpatialToolbox/vuforia-spatial-edge-server.
+- Re-run the command &quot;node server&quot; within the Raspberry Pi Terminal directory ~/Desktop/RaspberryPi-SpatialToolbox/vuforia-spatial-edge-server.
 - After about 15-20 seconds you should see a message like the screenshot below listing the ports that the motors are connected to.

 <p align="center">